 God continues to be our source of strength for every challenge and our refuge in times of trouble.
 And as always, keeping the children in our program safe and healthy is our top priority.

-OneChild has released emergency funds to help provide food and other necessities to the children in our program and their families during the global pandemic.
+OneChild has released disaster relief funds to help provide food and other necessities to the children in our program and their families during the global pandemic.
+Your support is helping fight child hunger and bring hope to families living in extreme poverty.

 Kids & COVID-19: Perspective from Dr. Scott Todd